Here you can find answers to your questions about our language courses.

 The Language Centre’s language courses are not compulsory, but we strongly recommend that you attend them.
 Extensive experience and data demonstrate that it is very difficult to reach the required language levels without completing your learning path.

 Please do not underestimate the importance of this!

 If you enroll in a language course, this implies a commitment to regularly attend and actively participate.

 If you attend at least 75% of the lessons, then you will be able to take the end-of-course test, which allows you to access the next course at the next level.

-In practice, you can miss up to a maximum of 10 hours in a 40-hour extensive course, a maximum of 20 hours in an 80-hour intensive course (2 weeks) and a maximum of 30 hours in an intensive 120-hour course (intensive courses of 3 weeks for freshmen).
+In practice, you can miss up to a maximum of 10 hours in a 40-hour extensive or intensive course, a maximum of 15 hours in a 60-hour intensive course (2 weeks) and a maximum of 22 hours in an intensive 90-hour course (intensive courses of 3 weeks for freshers).

 N.B.
 Not all levels are offered all year round!